wbkoetsier/PythonSnippets/word-count/README.md

 (randomly chosen) Wikipedia pages?
 Performance should be optimal.

 ## Usage
-Just run main as is.
+Just run main as is for both versions.
 Requires Python 3.6, `requests`, `mwparserfromhell`.

 ## Approach
 ### v1